Monster Texas tornado kills six, seven people missing

 Granbury, a town of 8,000 people about 35 miles southwest of Dallas-Fort Worth, took the hardest hit.

-Officials counted four men and two women dead in Hood County, where Granbury is located, said Tye Bell, a county spokesman.
-Another seven were missing and at least 45 people were injured, many of whom lived in Granbury's Rancho Brazos subdivision of about 110 mostly single-family homes.
+Officials counted six dead in Hood County, where Granbury is located, said county spokesman, Tye Bell.
+Another seven were missing and at least 45 people were injured, with most of the victims coming from the Rancho Brazos subdivision of approximately 110 mostly single-family homes.

-Authorities said 17 mobile homes in Granbury were destroyed, while 19 houses were destroyed, 17 suffered major damage and 30 received minor damage.

-In Cleburne, about 30 miles east of Granbury, Mayor Scott Cain said more than 600 homes were damaged, with about 30 of them now unlivable.

 HID IN CLOSET